 Field-hunting tip

-Look in evaporite basins, arid sandy regions country — that is the host setting where desert rose gypsum typically forms.
+Look in evaporite basins, arid sandy regions country, the host setting where desert rose gypsum typically forms.
 If you start seeing halite, quartz, calcite in float, you are in the right ground.
 Field specimens usually show a lenticular, bladed, rosette-like aggregates habit, so train your eye for that shape before scanning the outcrop.